jjyjoy1/ML_Data_Analysis/README.txt

     Deep learning models (e.g., multi-layer perceptrons) can capture complex nonlinear relationships, particularly useful if you have a large sample size and many features.
     Multi-modal Architectures:
     If you decide to integrate data modalities in a deep learning framework, consider architectures that have separate branches for each data type that are then merged.
+    I added more deep learning model for robust data analysis, e.g VAEs, MOLI, DeepOmix and MoGN models, and also attached the detai ls document for each model usage.

 B. Model Training